gemini3d/gemini-examples/README.md

 The [init/](./init) directories contain a mix of Matlab and Python scripts.
 Some of the popular examples have scripts for both languages.

+The [ci](./ci) directories contain several minutes to hours simulations that can run as a daily CI job on a powerful workstation or HPC.

 ### Python

 The Python scripts use [PyGemini](https://github.com/gemini3d/pygemini).